pymacaron/pages/README.md

 ├── LICENSE                    # You should always have a licence :-) ├── README.rst                 # and a readme!
 |
-├── klue-config.yaml           # Settings for pymacaron and pymacaron-deploy
+├── klue-config.yaml           # Settings for pymacaron and pymacaron-aws
 |
 ├── server.py                  # Code to start your server, see below
 |